 How to remove late payments from your credit report

-Consistently making on-time payments is an important part of using credit responsibly.
-But nobody’s perfect.
-And making an accidental late payment can happen to anyone.
+Making on-time payments is key to responsible credit use.
+And a late payment can happen to anyone.

-• To get an incorrect late payment removed from your credit report, you need to file a dispute with the credit bureau that issued the report containing the error.
+• To get an incorrect late payment removed from your credit report, you need to file a dispute with the credit bureau that issued the report.

-• Setting up automatic payments can help you avoid late payments, and regularly monitoring your credit can help you spot any that were inaccurately reported.
+• Setting up automatic payments can help you avoid late payments, and regularly checking your credit can help you spot any errors.

 Monitor your credit for free